Josaphat Kuntsevych: Churches

-In Croatia, he is patron saint of parishes in Rajevo Selo and Sibinj.
+In Croatia, Josaphat is patron saint of parishes in Rajevo Selo and Sibinj.

 Society of St. Josaphat

 During the 1990s, a group of Byzantine Rite Traditionalist Catholic priests and laity, who had survived the underground Church during the 1947-1987 religious persecution by the Soviet Government and the Russian Orthodox Church, founded the Priestly Society of Saint Josaphat in protest against the allegedly modernistic theology and actions of the UGCC hierarchy which had arrived from the Ukrainian diaspora since the collapse of the Soviet Union.
 They are closely linked to the Society of St. Pius X, which is critical of both the Second Vatican Council and the Mass of Paul VI.